The Kato--Temple inequality and eigenvalue concentration with applications to graph inference: Results

 where $\zeta^{+}:=\frac{k\|E\|_{2}^{2}+(3\sigma_{k}-\alpha +3t)k(k-1)t}{\sigma_{1}-\alpha - (k(k-1)+1)t}$ with probability at least\\ $1-\left(k+\binom{k}{2}\right)\tilde{C}\exp(-\tilde{c}t^{\gamma})$.
 Moreover, the upper and lower bound hold collectively with probability at least $1-\left(d+\binom{d}{2}\right)\tilde{C}\exp(-\tilde{c}t^{\gamma})$. \end{theorem}

-As with the results in Section \ref{sec:ResultsRandomGraphs}, Theorem \ref{thrm:generalSVbound} can be formulated unconditionally and for collections of not-necessarily-the-largest singular values.
+As with the results in Section \ref{sec:ResultsRandomGraphs}, Theorem \ref{thrm:generalSVbound} can be formulated unconditionally and for collections of not--necessarily--the--largest singular values.
 Both of these aspects are explored in greater detail in Example \ref{ex:SpikeModel}.
-The following technical lemma will subsequently be employed in the application of unconditional bounds in Section \ref{sec:Application}.
+The following technical lemma will subsequently be employed in applications.

 \begin{lemma} Let $E\in\R^{m \times n}$ be a $(C,c,\gamma)$-concentrated random matrix.
 Choose $\epsilon > 0$ such that $2 + \epsilon > 2\left(2\log(9)/c\right)^{1/\gamma}$ and define the quantity $c_{\epsilon,c,\gamma} :=\left(c(1+\epsilon/2)^{\gamma}-2\log(9)\right)>0$.
 Then,